dschandrasekara/learn-typescript/README.md

 Setup :
 1. Install Node js - https://nodejs.org/en/download/
 2. Fork & Checkout the repo from github.
-3. Type "node install" command.
+3. Type "npm install" command.

 How to contribute it?
 1. Fork and Checkout the project.